dannyfishhh/Redux-Todo-App/README.md

 ## Tech Stack

+- TypeScript - I refactored this application from Java
 - Vite — extremely fast set up time and dev server updates, which keeps the feedback loop short while developing.
 - React — allows for fast and non-refreshing UX.
 - Redux - offers a seperate state management tool which allows for cleaner code when sharing state throughout the application